 And in our opinion, there’s nothing wrong with keeping it a secret as long as you feel good about it.
 It’s part of your privacy.
 Only when the secret becomes a burden it’s time to open up.

 There will always be people who won’t understand your choices.
 So don’t tell them.
 Simple as that.

 However… It can be a lot of fun to see their faces if you do tell them…

 But this way the taboo will remain, right?

 Yeah, you’ve got a point there.
 We won’t become the liberators of naturism.

 The first European naturist organizations popped up about years ago, first in Germany but soon after also in the Netherlands (where else?), France and the UK.
 Since then they have been lobbying for naturist areas (campings, beaches, woods,…).
 With great success.

-Currently the Netherlands have about 60 naturist campings, 120 public saunas and more than 80 nude beaches.
+Currently, the Netherlands has about 60 naturist campings, 120 public nude saunas, and more than 80 nude beaches.